The Cairngorms Up-Close: Gallery

 Where and when encountered: Anagach Woods on 29 August 2024

-About: Marsh damsel bugs can be encountered in damp habitats in various corners of Great Britain.
+About: Marsh damsel bugs may be encountered in damp habitats in various corners of Great Britain.
 Like other damsel bugs, they are predators with a robust rostrum (a straw-like mouthpart) and they possess well-developed front femora to assist in prey handling.

 Common flower bug (Anthocoris nemorum)